modelscope/FunASR/egs/alimeeting/sa_asr/README.md

 # Get Started
 Speaker Attributed Automatic Speech Recognition (SA-ASR) is a task proposed to solve "who spoke what".
 Specifically, the goal of SA-ASR is not only to obtain multi-speaker transcriptions, but also to identify the corresponding speaker for each utterance.
 The method used in this example is referenced in the paper: [End-to-End Speaker-Attributed ASR with Transformer](https://www.isca-speech.org/archive/pdfs/interspeech_2021/kanda21b_interspeech.pdf).
-To run this receipe, first you need to install FunASR and ModelScope. ([installation](https://github.com/alibaba-damo-academy/FunASR#installation))
+# Train
-There are two startup scripts, `run.sh` for training and evaluating on the old eval and test sets, and `run_m2met_2023_infer.sh` for inference on the new test set of the Multi-Channel Multi-Party Meeting Transcription 2.0 ([M2MeT2.0](https://alibaba-damo-academy.github.io/FunASR/m2met2/index.html)) Challenge.
+First you need to install the FunASR and ModelScope. ([installation](https://github.com/alibaba-damo-academy/FunASR#installation))
-Before running `run.sh`, you must manually download and unpack the [AliMeeting](http://www.openslr.org/119/) corpus and place it in the `./dataset` directory:
+After the FunASR and ModelScope is installed, you must manually download and unpack the [AliMeeting](http://www.openslr.org/119/) corpus and place it in the `./dataset` directory.
+The `.dataset` should organized as follow:
 ```shell
 dataset
 |—— Eval_Ali_far